 Currently, 12 states require the consent of all parties involved in a particular conversation: California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania and Washington.

-Prior to recording, you may need to notify a party that you intend to record.
-This is generally accomplished with a verbal notification by the recording party or an automatic, periodic beep tone indicating recording is about to begin and during the recording.
-Voxida call recording solutions provide an optional beep tone in certain configurations to notify callers of the call recording.
-There are specific requirements for this beep tone.
-The beep tone needs to be a 1260 to 1540 Hertz tone lasting 170 to 250 milliseconds and broadcast for both sides to hear every 12 to 15 seconds during the call recording.
+Prior to recording, you will need to notify one of both parties that you intend to record.
+This is generally accomplished with a verbal notification by the recording party; sometimes it is sufficient to insert an automatic, periodic beep tone indicating recording is about to begin and continuing while the recording is in progress.
+Some of the Voxida call recording solutions can provide an optional beep tone in certain configurations.
+There are specific requirements for this beep tone: it needs to be a 1260 to 1540 Hertz tone, lasting 170 to 250 milliseconds, and broadcast for both sides to hear every 12 to 15 seconds during the call recording.
+Accurate Always, Inc. can tell you what options you have with your existing phone system for automatic notification and associated best practices.

 The Voxida Call Recording and Quality Assurance Systems